Project Proposals Management

 Why not?
 More the merrier!

-Considering the talented pre-sales and project proposals management teams, and their ability to collaborate well, you believe it is just a matter of time that new customers start flowing in continuously.
+Considering the talented pre-sales and project proposals management teams, and their ability to collaborate well, you believe it is just a matter of time before new customers start flowing in continuously.

 Maybe you just started to count the chicken before they hatch!